Do you have an undeniable love affair with sugar?! Does the sight of chocolate or ice cream make you feel uncontrollable?

 Tip: If you're looking for sugar-free beverages, make sure to avoid artificially sweetened sugar-free drinks (aka diet drinks).
 Instead, aim for beverages naturally sweetened with stevia, etc.

 You may think you’re doing yourself a favor when you choose low-fat foods but this isn't always the case.

 Naturally occurring good fats are your friend!
-When you choose low-fat foods, what you’re really choosing is foods that have more added sugar (to replace the fat that was removed).
+When you choose low-fat foods, what you’re really choosing is foods that likely have more added sugar (to replace the fat that was removed) and a more processed product.
 Instead, fats like avocado, coconut and MCT oil, nuts, seeds and unsweetened dairy items can satisfy and provide many health benefits.